GeorgieasaService/container-demo/README.md

-# Creating a containerized website on ECS fargate
+# Creating a containerized website on ECS Fargate
 ## Instructions

 ## 1. Create a cluster